tilt-dev/tilt.build/blog/_posts/2019-11-13-local-resource.md

 docker_build('gcr.io/my-org/my-app', context='./bin')
 ```

-(Of course, the command you run doesn't have to be on that (only) affects your
+(Of course, the command you run doesn't have to be one that exclusively affects your
 local filesystem.
 It might, for instance, be a script that is _invoked locally_
 but runs against your k8s cluster.)